Albert0i/probabilistic-data-structure/README.2.md

 ### Probabilistic Data Structure (Part 2/3)

 #### Prologue
 **Enough is enough!** I am a software developer NOT mathematician...
-What *the dickens* to learn the inner workings of PDS?
+What *the dickens* have to learn the inner workings of PDS?
 Things never go smooth in life, my son.
 Even a little drizzle can save many grains.
 Chances are these trivial techniques may of great help in your future career, who knows?

 Insteas of making this project more real, I decided to make it more fun...
 To be honest...
 Around 90% of code is written by AI, 9% borrows from [here](https://github.com/redis-developer/finding-bigfoot-with-semantic-search) and the last 1% is written by myself.